joemans3/Single_Particle_Analysis/README.md

 ## 1. Installation
 -------------------
-1. Make sure you have anaconda installed: <https://www.anaconda.com/download>
+1.1.
+Make sure you have anaconda installed: <https://www.anaconda.com/download>
-2. Download or clone this repository.
+1.2.
+Download or clone this repository.
-3. In the conda prompt, navigate to the folder where you downloaded this repository using : **cd "path_to_folder"**
-4. Using the **SMT_env_BP.yml** file, create a new environment using: **conda env create -f SMT_env_BP.yml**
-5. Activate the environment using: **conda activate SMT_env_BP**
+1.3.
+In the conda prompt, navigate to the folder where you downloaded this repository using : **cd "path_to_folder"** 1.4.
+Using the **SMT_env_BP.yml** file, create a new environment using: **conda env create -f SMT_env_BP.yml** 1.5.
+Activate the environment using: **conda activate SMT_env_BP** 1.6.
+Now we will install this package in edit mode: **pip install -e .**.
-6. Install the extra pip packages using: **pip install -r requirements.txt**
-7. Since tensflow and tensorflow-probability are platform dependent we need to install inidividually.
-    - Try the conda install method: **conda install tensorflow**, and **conda install tensorflow-probability**
-    - If the above method fails, try the pip install method: **pip install tensorflow**, and **pip install tensorflow-probability**

-8. Now we will install this package in edit mode so we can use its functionalities without invoking sys.path.append() every time.
-    - Navigate to the root directory of the package using the conda prompt.
-    - Run the command: **pip install -e .**
-    - This will install the package in editable mode and you can now use the package in any python environment without having to append the path every time.

-9. You need to download the latest stable release of MATLAB.
+1.7.
+You need to download the latest stable release of MATLAB.
 Use McGill account.
-10. Install the bioformats package for MATLAB and follow their install instructions to set the environment variables: <https://docs.openmicroscopy.org>.
+1.8.
+Install the bioformats package for MATLAB and follow their install instructions to set the environment variables: <https://docs.openmicroscopy.org>.
-11. Install the most stable release of Cellpose for python <https://github.com/MouseLand/cellpose/tree/main/README.md>.
-I would recommend setting up another conda environment for only Cellpose so that it doesn't mess up the SMT_env_BP.
+1.9.
+Install the most stable release of Cellpose for python <https://github.com/MouseLand/cellpose/tree/main/README.md>.
+I would recommend setting up another conda environment for only the Cellpose GUI so that it doesn't mess up the SMT_env_BP.

 ## 2. Preparing the data
 ----------------------------